WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/headings.md

 - Ensure that every new heading introduces a different and specific topic than earlier headings in a heading hierarchy.
 - Write short and succinct headings and put the most important idea at the beginning.
 Focus on the information that the readers need to know.
 - Be specific with your headings.
 You can write more specific headings as you move further down the heading hierarchy.
-- Consider using phrases in gerund form in headings.
-Examples of such phrases include *Writing about genders* and *Using diverse examples*.
+- Consider using phrases in action + object form and gerund form in headings.
+Examples of such phrases include *Write about genders, Writing about genders, Use diverse examples*, and *Using diverse examples*.
 - Avoid using hyphens (-), ampersands (&), and other symbols in headings.

 ## Referring to subsections